 1. There’s a buyer’s premium of 15% for in-house bids (20% for online bids).
 In addition to whatever the high bid is on an item, the auction house collects 15% (or 20%) more.
 For example, if you are high bidder on three items totaling $300, you would pay Blackwell Auctions $345 ($300 + the 15% premium), as well as applicable sales tax.
 This fee is an industry standard.
 Some auction houses charge a lower premium, while the largest houses charge 25% fees.

 2. You can bid even if you can’t make it to the auction.
 There are multiple ways to bid on an item.
-For some auctions, we will provide an online bidding option.
+For most auctions, we will provide an online bidding option.
 But for all of our auctions, you may leave a bid (often called an “absentee bid” or “left bid”) or you may request a phone bid.
 Absentee bidding allows you to register for the auction, then leave bids on the items you want.
 The auctioneer or clerk will bid on your behalf up to the amount you leave on those items, and no higher.
 Alternately, you may request to bid by phone.
 A clerk will contact you a few lots ahead of your item, and once the bidding starts, the clerk will let you know what you need to bid to win.
 Please note: Unless you are already in our system as a regular attendee of Blackwell Auctions, you must register in advance for the auction to take advantage of either option.

 3. As-Is, Where-Is.
 Items sold at auction are almost always sold “as-is,” which means that it is the buyers’ responsibility to examine each piece they buy for any imperfections or flaws.
 That said, Blackwell Auctions will make every effort to make bidders aware of exactly what they’re buying before they bid.
 We don’t like unpleasant surprises, and we will never knowingly misrepresent an item as something it’s not.